00f2ff/web-design-mini-course/Week_3.md

 Alternatively, a negative `z-index` value will position an element behind another with a larger value.
 If you're interested in learning more about `z-index`, I suggest [this article](http://philipwalton.com/articles/what-no-one-told-you-about-z-index/).

+### Getting Started

+1. Create a folder called "Week_3" and push it to a new repository on Github.
+You will put all of your design, HTML and CSS files in this folder.
+If you're tired of creating new repositories for each week's lesson, you can group them all into one folder with a subfolder for each week and just push that.
+2. Send me the link to the repository; if you want me to check your progress at any time, I'll be able to see what you've accomplished thus far.

+### Visual

+1. Create a folder within your Week_3 folder called "Visual".
+2. Wireframe three examples of stacked content, take photos of your work, and add them to the Visual folder.
+3. Search online for three more examples.
+If you came across any sticky menus or image-overlays while researching for Weeks 1 and 2, feel free to use those examples here (as long as you haven't actually written that code already).
+Take screenshots of your examples and add them to the Visual folder.

+### Web

+Now that you have some designs to work with, create a folder called "Web" that you'll put your HTML and CSS files into.
+Using the information provided above and any other Googling you do on your own, try to recreate your selected examples with HTML and CSS.

+### Submission

+Send me the link to your Github repository when you are finished.
+I'll check out your design process and code, and give you feedback.